ComScore

 • Serves: 8

-2. Pimento Cheese Stuffed Shishito Peppers
+2. Pimento Cheese-Stuffed Shishito Peppers

 • Time Commitment: 25 minutes

-• Why We Love It: ready in <30 minutes, crowd-pleaser, <10 ingredients
+• Why I Love It: <30 minutes, crowd-pleaser, <10 ingredients

 • Serves: 6 to 8

 Just think of these cheesy bites as a classed-up, less-spicy version of jalapeño poppers.
+The recipe allows for using store-bought filling for convenience, but you can go the extra mile by making Rodney Scott’s pimento cheese if you're feeling ambitious.

 3. Crispy Halloumi ‘Fries’ with Roasted Tomato Dip